Next-Scale Prediction: A Self-Supervised Approach for Real-World Image Denoising: Experiments

 \textbf{Influence of Scaling Factor.} The factor $t$ is a hyper-parameter controlling the prediction scale.
 When $t$ is too large, the mapping from low-resolution inputs to high-resolution targets becomes overly complex, as the targets are $t$ times larger than the inputs, making it harder for the denoiser to learn and leading to degraded performance.
 Conversely, if $t$ is too small, e.g., $t=1$, the paradigm degenerates to the conventional PD-based BSN method, which may fail to accurately recover fine details.
 Furthermore, at test time, $t$ determines the input size of the denoiser (Fig.~\ref{fig_framework}(d)).
 For $t=1$, the input is not downsampled, so the spatial correlation of noise remains, preventing the BSN from effectively removing it.

-The above observations are confirmed by the results in Table~\ref{tab_ids}.
-The proposed paradigm achieves the best performance when $t=2$, while performance degrades noticeably for both smaller and larger values of $t$.
-Importantly, this trend holds consistently across different target construction strategies.
+Those observations are confirmed by the results in Table~\ref{tab_ids}.
+The NSP paradigm achieves the best performance when $t=2$, while the performance degrades noticeably for both smaller and larger values of $t$.
+And, this trend holds consistently across different target construction strategies.